 I saw a supposed 'article' on their soupy dumplings, and thought... why not, lets check it out.

-1. Shanghai Lao Mien - a bit on the greasier side, but deliciously chewy noodles won me over.
+Between the three of us, we shared the following:1.
+Shanghai Lao Mien - a bit on the greasier side, but deliciously chewy noodles won me over.

 2. Braised Pork Belly - there was this orange/red sauce on it that reminded me of the americanized version of sweet & sour sauce.
 I love fatty parts of pork belly, but this one had the ratio of 80% fat, 20% meat... pretty disgusting.